kristianmk/party-hat-generator/README.md

 The last step will install a specific cadquery version, as this project is dependent on 3mf export format support.
 You could need to upgrade your slicer to use the produced files.

+## Making a hat
+Edit list of names, icons and/or font size in main.py.
+Run main.py, and hopefully get a 3mf file ready for slicing using Cura or another 3D printer software.